Israel Defense Forces: Palestinian man lying on the ground posed "no apparent threat to the soldiers and medics in the area"

 Following the attack, the IDF condemned the shooting, calling it a “grave breach of IDF values.”

-Israeli Defense Minister Moshe Ya'alon echoed those comments, saying "it is forbidden for a person, even when his blood is boiling, to lose his head and self-control.
-This incident will be dealt with in the most serious way."
+Israel’s Defense Minister Moshe Ya’alon said echoed those comments, saying “it is forbidden for a person, even when his blood is boiling, to lose his head and self-control.
+This incident will be dealt with in the most serious way.”

-At first, Israeli Prime Minister Benjamin Netanyahu harshly condemned the soldier, saying "What happened ... in Hebron does not represent the values of the IDF.
-The IDF expects its soldiers to behave level-headedly and in accordance with the rules of engagement."
+Israel’s Prime Minister Benjamin Netanyahu also weighed in with the following statement: “What happened … in Hebron does not represent the values of the IDF.
+The IDF expects its soldiers to behave level-headedly and in accordance with the rules of engagement.”

-Naftali Bennett, Israel's education minister and head of the right-wing Jewish Home party, had criticized Netanyahu for not supporting the soldier.
+Despite the condemnations, the Hebron shooting has sparked a debate in Israel about whether the soldier was justified in his actions.
+Naftali Bennett, Israel’s Education Minister and head of the right-wing Jewish Home party, has criticised Netanyahu for not supporting the soldier.

-Palestinian Minister of Health Dr. Jawad al-Awad called the shooting a "war crime" and urged the international community to protect Palestinians.
-"This is very clear evidence that Israeli soldiers are committing field executions documented by cameras against Palestinian civilians," he said last week.
+Palestinian Minister of Health Dr. Jawad al-Awad called the shooting a “war crime,” and urged the international community to protect Palestinians.
+“This is very clear evidence that Israeli soldiers are committing field executions documented by cameras against Palestinian civilians,” said al-Awad on Thursday.

 “The terrible pictures that were shot in Hebron… shocked me, and they need to shock every person that has a conscience and everyone who has not lost their moral judgment in the terrible reality of the past months,” said Dov Khenin, an Arab-Israeli politician from the Joint Arab List.